Min folkdans / ihtōtiā mahcēhua

 Regional Arts WA awarded the Regional Artist Fellowship to Adelina as the South West WA artist to undertake the development of her latest work.

 Min folk dans / ihtōtiā mahcēhua - a new solo work explores Adelina's cultural heritage and considers themes such as Identity, Nostalgia and Politics.
 The artistic research involves enacting pre-hispanic and post-colonial rituals and practices that she was brought up with in Mexico, and study the folk music and dance traditions from her fathers village, Färila in Hälsingland, Sweden.

 This projet was initially supported by a Research Residency at Critical Path Choreographic Centre for Research, The Drill December 9-13 2019.

 Image: Archived Image of Wedding in Delsbo, Halsingland Sweden

 In the Rite II: Solo

-In the Rite II: Solo was awarded the Australian Dance Award for Independent Dance 2019.
+In the Rite II: Solo was awarded the Australian Dance Award for Outstanding Achievement in Independent Dance 2020.
 It is composed for a single body with a polyphonic vocal score by Shoeb Ahmed, was commissioned and performed by dance-maker Laura Boynes.
 It investigates feminine experience through conceptions of resilience, inconvenient space and agency.